andrewhouser/js-utils/PUBLISHING.md

 # Publishing Checklist

-This document outlines the steps to publish `@houser/js-utils` to NPM.
+This document outlines the steps to publish `houser-js-utils` to NPM.

 ## Prerequisites